310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Hajime %}
-… Um, I think it may be too much for Tomoya-kun to feed all those animals by himself, so may I go help him?
+…Um, I think it may be too much for Tomoya-kun to feed all those animals by himself, so may I go help him?
 {% endbubble %}

 {% bubble Nazuna %}